Will Ye No Come Back Again: Plot

-While Virginia, Alice, and Rose have gone to Paris, Richard, James, Georgina, and the servants go to stay in a house owned by Lord Berkhamstead in Carnachy in the Scottish Highlands.
-First to arrive are Hudson, Mrs. Bridges, Daisy and Ruby, only to find that there is no electricity, their grocery order has not yet arrived, and there is no wood for the fire.
-On the first evening Roderick McKay, Lord Berkhamstead's head gillie, arrives and tells the servants the story of how the former laird died at the house after being injured at the Battle of Culloden.
+Virginia, Alice, and Rose have gone to Paris.
+Richard, James, Georgina, and the servants go to stay in a house owned by Lord Berkhamstead in the Scottish Highlands.
+First to arrive are Hudson, Mrs. Bridges, Daisy and Ruby, only to find that there is no electricity as the generator is said to be broken, their grocery order has not arrived, and there is no wood for the fire.
+On the first evening Roderick McKay, Lord Berkhamstead's head ghillie, arrives and tells the servants the story of how the first laird died at the house after being mortally wounded at the Battle of Culloden.
 McKay says that the laird returns as a ghost on a handcart during the night.
 That evening Ruby hears a cart.
 When she hears the same sound a second night, she screams.

 The following morning, James gets ready to go fly fishing until McKay tells him that there are no fish in the river.
 Richard goes to stay with a friend for a few days; while he is away James tells Georgina of his love for her.
-However, Georgina says that she does not love him in that way.
-James then leaves privately very early the following morning for London.
-Meanwhile, while looking for the generator Hudson finds a room that has recently been used to prepare fish.
-During the night he sees McKay and others poaching fish.
+However, Georgina says that she does not love him in the same way anymore.
+James then leaves very early the following morning for London.
+Meanwhile, looking for the generator, Hudson and Edward find a room that has recently been used to prepare fish.
+During the night Hudson sees McKay and others poaching salmon.
 McKay and Hudson then come to a "gentlemen's agreement" that McKay will ensure there are fish for James, and the electricity and hot water also soon start to work.
 McKay also reveals that the noises Ruby heard were made by him.

 When they get back to London, Richard and Georgina get a telegram from James saying he has gone to Liverpool, en route to visit Elizabeth in New York.